ucbepic/docetl/docs/index.md

 # DocETL: A System for Complex Document Processing

-DocETL is a powerful tool for creating and executing LLM-powered data processing pipelines.
+DocETL is a tool for creating and executing LLM-powered data processing pipelines.
 It offers a low-code, declarative YAML interface to define complex data operations on complex data.

 !!! tip "When to Use DocETL"